 The Limited PE count for blocks makes the one-to-one mapping of Host LBAs and Flash LBAs impossible.
 As we cannot keep writing on same LBAs and degrade a block to cross its PE count.
 SSDs try to wear every block equally and this is called wear-leveling and it is done with the help of FTL (Flash Translation Layer).
 So when a page is edited it is not erased immediately rather it is moved on some other page marking present page invalid.
 All invalid pages will be erased when a need arises and some complex algorithm runs to minimise the wearing.
 The process of making invalid pages available for writing is called Garbage Collection (GC).

 There are two types of GC – Foreground GC and Background GC.
 Foreground GC gets triggered when there are writes (flash writes) waiting and there is space crunch.
-Background GC gets triggered when SSD is ideal.
+Background GC gets triggered when SSD is idle.
 It is GC which cause WA as not all the pages in a block are invalid and those that are valid must be moved.
 So Flash writes of valid pages are unnecessary Flash writes.

 We have observed that when WA is high SSD controller is so busy handling internal Flash Writes that the throughput of the drive starts decreasing.